EliavShbt/Space_invaders/README.md

 'Python' language project, it uses 'pygame' library and object oriented programming principles.
 The game is remake of the nostalgic space invaders.
 ## Setup
 To run this project simply run the 'main.py' file.
+The 'assests' file is where the images for the game is being stored
 ## Some Rules
 ```
 1. Each wave the number of total enemies is increasing by 5.